carlos-urena/carlos-urena.github.io/graphics/planetoids/index.md

 The term _fractal_ is used here because each successive octave is a scaled version of the previous one, so in theory, if we use an infinite number of octaves, the function would be self-similar under scalings, and this is exactly the property fractal shapes hold in general.

 The scaling for each successive octave means that $$M_{i+1}$$ has double the frequency and half the amplitude than $$M_i$$.
 By adding a finite number of these octaves, we get a noise signal with a range of frequencies that resembles natural formations.
+Each $$M_i$$ function is a noise signal with random values (uniformly distributed in $$[0,1]$$) at points with integer coordinates, and whose values in non-integer coordinates are obtained by linear interpolation.
+Thus, its

 We use a slightly modified version of the above formula because we do not add the firsts octaves, but we allow to start the summation from the $$m$$-th octave instead of $$0$$-th octave (with $$0<m<n-1$$).
 This leads to a more natural planetoid look, as those first octaves give it an elongated shape, far away from the spherical one we expect for a planetoid.
 I usually set $$m$$ to $$2$$.